Addressing a national epidemic

 Members of the task force include local hospitals, police and fire departments, and the Oak Park Public Library, which Charley called “a microcosm of the community.”

-As such, the library has not been immune to the issue of opioid abuse, and the library’s Director of Social Services and Safety Robert Simmons also serves on the task force.
+As such, the library has not been immune to the issue of opioid abuse, and the library’s Director of Social Services and Public Safety Robert Simmons also serves on the task force.
 Simmons’ input has been valuable to community organizations trying to better understand the issue, what’s being done, what can be done, and the resources available, Charley said.

 Preventing illicit opioid use is a long-term priority for the Oak Park Department of Public Health as well.
 As the task force continues to meet into 2019, Charley said, “We’re going to have a better idea of where to refer people, and what resources we have to help the community with this issue.”